 “Many of our clients choose what is called a ‘mini-split’ system,” says Bob Tschudi, Expert Review Board member and Raleigh, NC-based general contractor.
 “These systems are great at heating and cooling smaller spaces and cost a fraction of a traditional HVAC system with ducts, vents, and air returns.”

 An in-law suite is similar to an apartment or tiny home, meaning you need many materials to build this structure inside and out.
-The material costs to build an addition will vary depending on your design choices.
+The material costs to build an addition will depend on your design choices.

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.